What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 1. Amazon Associates

 Whatever niche you’re in, you’re bound to find some products on Amazon that you can promote.
 Amazon Associates is Amazon’s affiliate program, which offers a (small) commission on any sales you make.
-In most cases, your commission will be between 1% and 5% of the product’s price.
-There are also special events where you can earn an extra “bounty” payment for certain customer actions.
+Your commission will usually be between 1% and 5% of the product’s price.
+There are also special events where you can earn an extra “bounty” payment for specific customer actions.

 Here are Amazon Associate’s current commission rates, taken from their website: